askorykh/goDB/README.md

 ```

-### Storage backends
+### Storage backend

-By default the REPL wires the engine to the on-disk filestore located in `./data`.
-It uses a straightforward file format and an append-only WAL for durability.
-On startup, the filestore replays committed WAL entries to rebuild table files.
-Rollbacks still only cancel the in-memory engine transaction—the on-disk table files are not reverted yet.
-See [`internal/storage/filestore/README.md`](internal/storage/filestore/README.md) for details.

-If you want a pure in-memory experience (no files written), switch to the `memstore` engine inside `cmd/godb-server/main.go` by swapping the initialization block.
+The REPL uses the in-memory storage engine to match the article walkthroughs and keep the footprint tiny.

 ### Transactions

 The engine understands `BEGIN`, `COMMIT`, and `ROLLBACK` to group multiple statements.
 Transactions are executed against the configured storage backend.
-With the default filestore backend, commits fsync the WAL before returning; rollbacks do not undo writes on disk yet, but committed WAL entries are replayed on startup.
+In the in-memory backend used for the articles, commit simply swaps the staged tables into place and rollback is a no-op.

 ## Running tests